gordon-cs/gordon-360-api/README.md

 Navigate to the API Tests folder:
 `cd gordon-360-api/Tests/ApiEndpoints/`

-Install the python request module as well as other requirements with the command: `pip install -r requirements.txt`

-Create the `test_credentials.py` file (or copy it with `cp /c/users/public/documents/test_credentials.py .` -- notice the trailing dot).
-It should define the six variables mentioned above (`username`, `password`, `id_number`, etc.)

-Make sure the credentials you enter match the descriptions provided above.

-Verify that the variables defined in `test_config.py` are correct.
+Install pytest: `pip install -U pytest`

+Check the `hostURL` in test_gordon360_pytest.py if it is pointing to the correct backend

 Run the tests:
-`python3 gordon_360_tests.py` -- This runs all the tests.
-For both members and leaders.
+`pytest` -- This runs all the tests.
-`python3 gordon_360_tests_member.py` -- This runs the tests for members.
-`python3 gordon_360_tests_leader.py` -- This runs the tests for leaders.
+`pytest test_gordon360_pytest.py -k '{name of def}'` -- This runs a specific test based on {name of def}.

 ### Manual Testing